Jorio2702/docs/source/development/examples/helloworld.rst

 The :code:`$internalModelClass` creates the model for you, so you don't have to create one manually (and define get and set actions), :code:`$internalModelName` names the response container.

-Similarly, we will do this for the :code:`ServiceController` aswell
+Similarly, we will do this for the :code:`ServiceController` as well

 .. code-block:: php
    :caption: /usr/local/opnsense/mvc/app/controllers/OPNsense/HelloWorld/Api/SettingsController.php